Make a Reservation

 - what am I not allowed to bring into Canada?

-We recommend that you read these Frequently Asked Questions: Know Before you Go
+For answers to these questions and more… read these helpful Frequently Asked Questions: Know Before you Go

 For U.S. citizens, check the expiry date of your passport.
 Helpful information about passports here.